keithbuhler/dissertation-story/+Drafts/3 Normativity of Nature april.md

 --Mark Perlman, "The Modern Resurrection of Teleology in Biology", 6. \

-### Introduction
+### Is-Ought Gap

+Rosalind Hursthouse argues that ethical evaluations (of humans) and non-ethical evaluations (of plants and animals) "both depend upon our identifying what is characteristic of the species in question."[@hursthouse1998virtue chapter 10, abstract.]
+In other words, *normative* evaluations depend on *descriptive* facts about a species.
+If true, this notion would be momentous: "is" statements would underwrite "ought" statements.

 This chapter addresses and challenges the widespread prejudice against scientific teleology.
-I invoke the help of sciences -- especially life sciences such as biology and medicine -- which teach that teleological nihilism and teleoreductionism are by no means "*the* scientific doctrines".
+I invoke the help of sciences -- especially life sciences such as biology and medicine -- which indicate that teleological nihilism and teleoreductionism are by no means "*the* scientific doctrines".
 Rather, if teleological realism is a scientifically respectable position, then nature is normative.
 And if nature is normative, it is at least possible that *human nature* is normative, even though humans are a unique kind of animal.

-### The Is-Ought Gap

-Rosalind Hursthouse argues that ethical evaluations (of humans) and non-ethical evaluations (of plants and animals) "both depend upon our identifying what is characteristic of the species in question."[@hursthouse1998virtue chapter 10, abstract.]
-In other words, *normative* evaluations depend on *descriptive* facts about a species.
-If true, this notion would be momentous: "is" statements would underwrite "ought" statements.
 The notion that natural, descriptive propositions can serve as premises in arguments with normative conclusions is central to the project of ethical naturalism.
-But many have posed an obvious challenge to this notion.
+Is this notion even intelligible?
+Many have posed an obvious challenge to this notion.
 We can put the challenge in this form:

 **Is-Ought Gap Challenge**